cisco/mindmeld/source/userguide/intent_classifier.rst

  - is a `text classification <https://en.wikipedia.org/wiki/Text_classification>`_ model that determines the target intent for a given query
  - is trained using all of the labeled queries across all the intents in a given domain

-Every Workbench app has one intent classifier for every domain with multiple intents.
+Every MindMeld app has one intent classifier for every domain with multiple intents.
 The name of each intent folder serves as the label for the training queries contained within that folder.

 See :doc:`Step 6 <../quickstart/06_generate_representative_training_data>` for more details on training data preparation.